Felizolinha/WidGame/README.md

 * Easily add a *SKScene* to your widget

+* Easily change your widget view expandability status("Show More" and "Show Less") and heigth

-* Easily change your *SKScene* according to your widget view size
+* Easily change your scene according to your widget view size

 # Usage